-The greatest upside I see right now from any asset class is the buying and selling profitable websites.
+The greatest upside I see right now from any asset class is the buying and selling of profitable websites.

 In this post I set out how you can snowball your way from $100k to $1MM within 3 years by flipping websites.